Blogging has the ability to drive new interior design clients on autopilot.

 Always Be Honest

-“My advice for someone starting or wanting to start a blog, don’t be scared to say exactly what you think, people love raw honesty and it also gives a better idea of you as a person.
+“My advice for someone starting or wanting to start an interior design blog, don’t be scared to say exactly what you think, people love raw honesty and it also gives a better idea of you as a person.
 The more honest you are in your writing the more the reader will connect with you.

 Consistency is key, try to keep your posts and ‘look’ consistent, whether that’s using your own images or stock images, try to keep them all of a similar style to keep your website looking cohesive.”